Food Standards Agency.

 Rainmaker leveraged its own strategic partnerships to design and build an FSA-configured strategic enterprise IT Service Management toolset, underpinned by Service Now.

-The net result, ultimately, is improved performance across the entire organisation, delivering cost savings of 40% and better value for money for UK taxpayers.
+With improved performance across the entire organisation and better value for money for UK taxpayers.

 Croydon Council.
 Helping Croydon Council go from Good2Great.
 Client overview Croydon, London's largest borough, is a thriving, dynamic community with a population of over 338,000 located to the south of central London.
 It is home to over 9,000 businesses, making it...